Surf Forecasts:

 Table - best surf conditions forecast for Ketewel over the next 16 days.

-Alright, Rusty here.
-Let’s have a look at what’s on the table for Ketewel over these next couple of weeks.
+Right, Ketewel.
+Let’s have a look what’s on the cards for the next couple of weeks.

 Rusty.